-At the end of a busy and hectic day one look forwards to his bed and pillow to take some respite from daily stress and to summon the energy to face the world the next day.
-Imagine the plight of a man who slept like a stone, all his life, has been sitting through long, grueling meetings and seminars without getting disturbed but now wakes up for annoying trips to the bathroom and faces situation like when they have to go, they really have to go!!!
+At the end of a busy and hectic day one looks forward to his bed and pillow to take some respite from daily stress and to summon the energy to face the world the next day.
+Imagine the plight of a man who slept like a stone, all his life, has been sitting through long, grueling meetings and seminars without getting disturbed but now wakes up for annoying trips to the bathroom and faces situations like when they have to go, they really have to go!!!

 For most men these frequent runs to the bathroom at night are the first sign of prostatic enlargement or Benign Prostatic Hyperplasia also simply known as BPH.

 What is the Prostate Gland?

 The prostate is a small organ about the size of a walnut.
 It lies below the bladder (where urine is stored) and surrounds the urethra (the tube that carries urine from the bladder).
 The prostate makes a fluid that helps to nourish sperm as part of the semen (ejaculatory fluid).
 Prostate problems are common in men 50 and older.
 Most can be treated successfully without harming sexual function.

 Causes of Benign Prostatic Hyperplasia (BPH)

 Although not very clearly defined, prostatic enlargement occurs as a normal aging process due to hormonal imbalances in the body.